Ant-Brain/EfficientWord-Net/README.md

 ## Contribution

 - If you have ideas to make the project better, feel free to ping us in the [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/3).
-- The current [logmelcalc.tflite](/eff_word_net/logmelcalc.tflite) graph can convert only 1 audio frame to Log Mel Spectrogram at a time.
-It would be of great help if TensorFlow gurus out there could assist us with this.

 ## TODO

 - Add audio file handler in streams.
 PRs are welcome.
-- Remove librosa requirement to encourage generating reference files directly on edge devices.
 - Add more detailed documentation explaining the sliding window concept.
 - Add model fine-tuning support.
 - Add support for sparse and fine-grained pruning where the resultant models could be used for fine-tuning (already working on this).